Kernel-rb/Imaginify/README.md

 # Imaginify: A Full Stack MERN AI Image Generation App

-## Overview
+## Overview 🚀

-"Imaginify" is a Full Stack MERN (MongoDB, Express.js, React, Node.js) application designed for AI image generation.
+*Imaginify* is a Full Stack MERN (MongoDB, Express.js, React, Node.js) application designed for AI image generation.
 This project is a MidJourney & DALL E Clone, bringing together powerful technologies to create an innovative image generation experience.

-## Project Structure
+## Project Structure 📂

 The repository is organized into two main folders: